With so many people entering a rapidly changing job market, many people ask “With a pre-employment background check, what shows up?”

 With a “pre-employment background check, what shows up” inquiry, although the search method may be different, both fingerprint-based checks and name-based checks go back about 7 to 10 years.

-Specific industries may also require an education verification check of transcripts and diplomas (not typically included on a normal level 2 background check).
+Specific industries may also require educational history to be validated (transcripts and diplomas), which is not typically included on a normal level 2 records check.

 Although not the only aspect of a pre-employment background check, the criminal records search is often the most important part of a background check, and this can take time.
 Individuals who have a criminal history may be wondering what exactly shows up.

-One quick way to find out is to do a background check on yourself.
+One quick way to find out is to run a records check on yourself.

 Although a handful of states have laws that prevent certain items from showing up, such as Kentucky, 2 in general, the following records will be a part of a typical criminal records search: